Herbal KnowledgeFeb 2, 2022

 This species of Milkweed contains several resins and was an important herb among North American indigenous communities.
 A member of the Apocynaceae or Dogbane family, Pleurisy Root is easily recognized by its clusters of bright orange flowers.

-We offer a single herb extract of Pleurisy Root (and grow plenty of it for the butterflies).
+We offer Pleurisy Root as a single herb extract (and grow plenty of it for the pollinators).

 Wild Cherry